zulaikha-cs/websiteikaqis/README.md

 # websiteikaqis
-for out assignment web programming
+for our assignment web programming